ryanwang520/api-docs/source/includes/_integrations.md

    ![Untitled](images/i360/project_list_png.png)
 2. Within the ArcSite app, create a Drawing within the Project and upload it to the Cloud.
 3. On the ArcSite website, select the uploaded Drawing.
-4. In the Takeoff & Estimate Tab, ensure the 'Send to I360' button is visible.
+4. In the Takeoff & Estimate Tab, ensure the **Send to I360** button is visible.
    ![Untitled](images/i360/send_to_i360_png.png)
-5. If the 'Send to I360' button appears, it confirms the successful association, allowing the Project to utilize data synchronization.
+5. If the **Send to I360** button appears, it confirms the successful association, allowing the Project to utilize data synchronization.

 <aside class='notice'>
 This concludes the validation process for the integration.
 If you encounter any issues during validation, please review the steps and ensure that the Project was created successfully using the <a href="#create-project">Create Project</a> API.